billbrod/booklet-assembler/README.md

 - ImageMagick for `rearrange_singles.py` to create blank files.
 You may get an error about permissions if it's used, in which case see [here](https://askubuntu.com/questions/1081895/trouble-with-batch-conversion-of-png-to-pdf-using-convert)
-- LibreOffice for printing the booklet.
+- LibreOffice (optional) for printing the booklet.